 Review, fix, and validate data in the import service

-This topic assumes you have already performed the steps in Load your file to the import service and Field mapping in the import service.
+This topic assumes that you have already loaded your file into the workspace and mapped your data.
 This topic continues that workflow.

 Review and validate data

-After a file has been loaded to the import service and fields and field values mapped, the data is displayed on a sheet in the import service workspace.
+After a file has been loaded to the import service and fields mapped, the data is displayed on a sheet in the import service workspace.
 This sheet is a preview of how your data will look when it’s imported into Sage Intacct.

 You can review and validate your import data or add other information.
 The sheet must be error free before you can import it into Intacct.